The Dangers That Come with Oversize Loads

 Whether you’re driving your favorite bike or your 4-wheel vehicle, here are a few things that you must do as soon as you spot a heavy hauling vehicle carrying oversize loads:

-- As soon as you spot escort vehicles or pilot vehicle with a flag, move over, slow down your vehicle, and make a stoppage.
+As soon as you spot escort vehicles or pilot cars with a flag, move over, slow down your vehicle, and make a stoppage.
 A pilot vehicle warns other vehicles on the road that oversize loads are onboard.

 Always remember, your safety is in your hands.
 Many heavy hauling companies do not follow the rules and regulations set by the industry when it comes to oversize loads to extract profit, and that often leads to tragic accidents such as the ones mentioned in the earlier section of this post.